StackedSats/Stacking-Dashboard/README.md

 ```
 - Clone the repo
 - npm install
+- Spin up the server.
+By default it would point to localhost, port 4500.
 - Rename config.dev.js -> config.js and .env.dev -> .env and fill in the required fields.
 ```